ErinZ1234567890/lecture_notes/18_testing_and_interfaces_intro.md

 ## Implementing Interfaces vs Extending some Parent Class

 - Recall a class in Java **can only extend one class**.
 - On the other hand, a class **can implement multiple interfaces**.
+To do so, we use a comma separated list, like so:

+class A implements InterfaceB, InterfaceC, InterfaceD {

+}

 We will circle back to more on interfaces later.
 But, they will be utilized in Program Assignment 04, so we introduce them briefly here.